Theatre of Japan

-This article is an overview of traditional and modern Japanese theatre.
 Traditional Japanese theatre is among the oldest theatre traditions in the world.
 Traditional theatre includes Noh, a spiritual drama, and its comic accompaniment kyōgen; kabuki, a dance and music theatrical tradition; bunraku, puppetry; and yose, a spoken drama.

 Modern Japanese theatre includes shingeki (experimental Western-style theatre), shinpa (new school theatre) and shōgekijō (little theatre).
 In addition, there are many classical western plays and musical adaptations of popular television shows and movies that are produced in Japan.

 Traditional forms of theatre

 Noh and

 Noh and kyōgen theatre traditions are among the oldest continuous theatre traditions in the world.
 The earliest existing kyōgen scripts date from the 15th century.
 Noh was a spiritual drama, combining symbolism from Buddhism and Shinto and focusing on tales with mythic significance.
 Kyōgen, its comic partner, served as a link between the theological themes of the Noh play with the pedestrian world by use of theatrical farce and slapstick.
 Noh theatre was generally performed for the elite aristocratic class, but there were occasions where Noh was also performed for common audiences.
 Noh and kyōgen plays were performed together in series of nine, alternating between the two styles, with short kyōgen plays acting as interludes between the lengthy Noh.

 Both men and women were allowed to perform kyōgen until 1430.